johnlcd/CIRCScan/README.md

 ## Introduction

 > Circular RNAs ( circRNAs ) are an abundant class of noncoding RNAs with the widespread, cell/tissue specific pattern.
-This tool, `CIRCScan`, is used to predict circRNAs in a cell/tissue specific manner by machine learning based on epigenetic features.
+> ***`CIRCScan`***, is used for predicting circRNAs in a cell/tissue specific manner by machine learning based on epigenetic features.
 <br>

 ## License